Previous dayApril 24, 2026Next day

 21.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 57 km ENE of Kodiak, Alaska with origin time 19:20 UTC on April 24, 2026.
-The event originated approximately 21.8 km below the surface, classifying it as shallow crustal.
+A magnitude 2.1 earthquake was recorded 57 km ENE of Kodiak, Alaska on April 24, 2026 at 19:20 UTC.
+This was a shallow crustal earthquake, focused at 21.8 km depth.
 The epicenter is at 57.996°, -151.522°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24